Michael Chavis Preview, Player Props: Nationals vs. Red Sox

-Michael Chavis -- 2-for-4 in his last game -- will be in action for the Washington Nationals versus the Boston Red Sox, with James Paxton on the mound, on August 16 at 7:05 PM ET.
+Michael Chavis -- with a slugging percentage of .448 in his past 10 games, including three extra-base hits -- will be in action for the Washington Nationals versus the Boston Red Sox, with Chris Sale on the hill, on August 17 at 4:05 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4) against the Athletics.
+He notched a home run while going 1-for-4 in his most recent game against the Red Sox.

 Michael Chavis Game Info & Props vs. the Red Sox